VR Resources (CVE:VRR) Stock Price Down 37.5% – Time to Sell?

-The company has a market capitalization of C$4.67 million, a price-to-earnings ratio of -0.65 and a beta of 1.55.
-The company’s fifty day simple moving average is C$0.05 and its two-hundred day simple moving average is C$0.04.
+The business’s fifty day moving average is C$0.05 and its two-hundred day moving average is C$0.04.
+The company has a market capitalization of C$4.67 million, a PE ratio of -0.65 and a beta of 1.55.

 VR Resources Ltd., a mineral exploration company, engages in the acquisition, evaluation, and exploration of mineral exploration properties in the United States and Canada.
 It primarily explores for rare earth metals, copper, silver, gold, and diamond deposits.
 The company's principal properties include 100% owned Northway property consisting of 284 claims; and Hecla-Kilmer REE critical metals comprising 224 mineral claims in one contiguous block covering an area of 4,618 hectares located in northern Ontario, Canada.